devan-huapaya/greenlight-webapp/README.md

 ## TODO:

-- Clean up deployment environments (remove vercel, ensure gh-pages deploy)
+- Clean up deployment environments
 - Clean up bootstrap
-- Determine if azure docker deployment can support nextjs
+- Pull data from the api server
-- And much more! 🙌✨🌈
+- And much, much, more! 🙌✨🌈

 This project uses `TODO:` and `FIXME` comments to keep track outstanding in-term development work.
-I recommend using a VSCode extension like Todo Tree to help see them all
+I recommend using a VSCode extension like [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) to help see them all